serhataksel/serhataksel/README.md

 ### Hello 🌎, I'm M. Serhat Aksel

-I am a candidate engineer studying Mechatronics, with experience in projects related to recycling systems.
+I am a studying Mechatronics, with experience in projects related to recycling systems.
 My deep knowledge in electronics and software, combined with strong problem-solving skills, allows me to focus on producing creative and effective solutions in my projects.
 I aim to specialize in smart systems and automation technologies in my career, seeking to make a difference in this dynamic field.
 In addition, I work freelance at Aksel Web, where I develop innovative projects as a UI/UX developer, social media ad manager, and graphic and web designer.
 By reflecting my entrepreneurial spirit in every project, I strive to leverage the opportunities that technology presents to contribute to a sustainable and effective future. 🚀

  - 🔭 I am currently working on recycling separators